svnesbo/alpide_its_sim/README.md

 # Getting started - Building and running the code {#readme}

-A simple Dataflow SystemC Model of ITS and the Alpide chip.
-This repo includes the SystemC Alpide module located in source/bench/Alpide, and a standalone simulation program for the Alpide module located in software/alpide_dataflow_sim.
+A SystemC model the Alpide chip with simulations for ITS, FoCal, and the UiB pCT.

 ## Building the simulation program